-Delaware Senator Chris Coons Weighs in on the State’s Response To the COVID-19 Pandemic
+Delaware Senator Chris Coons on State Response to the Pandemic

 Interview by Jordan Howell

 Senator Chris Coons encourages all Americans, including civic, community, business and faith leaders, to stop fanning fear and listen to one another with respect.

 Editor’s Note: This interview has been edited for clarity.

 As fear and uncertainty gripped Delaware during the early days of the coronavirus pandemic, lawmakers and state employees struggled to contain the spread of the deadly virus.
 We spoke with Sen. Chris Coons at the University of Delaware STAR campus about the state and federal government’s response to the pandemic, and how Delaware avoided the worst.
 The senator asked the first question:

 Sen. Chris Coons: Do you know there’s never been a successful vaccine for a coronavirus?